-In recent years, the frequency, magnitude, and duration of harmful algal blooms (HABs) events have increased in U.S. inland lakes, likely a manifestation of changing climate.
+In recent years, the frequency, magnitude, and duration of harmful algal blooms (HABs) events have increased in U.S. inland lakes, most prominently in upstate New York.
+This is likely a manifestation of changing climate.
 Cyanotoxins produced by HABs pose significant threats to public and aquatic ecosystem health.
-HABs events were reported for over 150 ponds, reservoirs, and lakes in New York in 2019.
+HABs events were reported for over 150 ponds, reservoirs, and lakes in New York in 2020.
 Skaneateles Lake is the main drinking water supply of Syracuse with a filtration avoidance agreement.
 Skaneateles has recently experienced severe HAB episodes.
-We have two research projects on nutrient inputs, from tributaries and atmospheric deposition, and legacy nutrients in sediments in Skaneateles Lake, funded by the Skaneateles Lake Association.
+We have two research projects on nutrient inputs from tributaries and atmospheric deposition, and legacy nutrients in sediments in Skaneateles Lake (with C. Scholz Earth Science), funded by the Skaneateles Lake Association.
 I have given several general audience presentations on HABs.

 Flooding in Lake Ontario

-In 2017 and 2019 there was substantial flooding in Lake Ontario.
+In 2017 and 2019 Lake Ontario experienced substantial flooding.
 I have given several interviews and general audience presentation on this issue.
-With Liz Carter (new faculty in CEE) and Rachel Schultz (a faculty from SUNY Brockport), we have written a general audience article on the causes and the need for adaptation to changing water stage in Lake Ontario (Driscoll et al. 2020).
+With Liz Carter (new faculty in CEE), we wrote a general audience article on the causes and the need for adaptation to changing water stage in Lake Ontario (Driscoll et al. 2020).